Sales Automation – How to Automate Your Sales Process

 If you’ve ever lost a deal because you forgot to send a follow-up email, or you feel like there’s barely any time left for sales after trying to schedule meetings or logging information in your CRM, then sales automation is for you.

-• Prospecting, researching leads, and finding contact information.
+Prospecting, researching leads, and finding contact data

-• Attending internal meetings.
+Attending internal meetings

-• Reading industry news and researching sales tips.
+Reading industry news and researching sales tips

 In this article, we’ll go over what sales automation really is.
 After that, we’ll go over 10 ways you can automate your own sales process to maximize its efficiency.